From Frontline, India’s national magazine from the publishers of The Hindu.

 In this sense, this is a generalised crisis of the bourgeois order or capitalist civilisation, whose resolution demands radical remedies: a new egalitarian economics, a new democratic politics based on mass participation and real accountability, and a new geopolitical order based on justice and equity, which demands major changes in relations between states and peoples.

-New Deal?
 Obama has a historic opportunity to address these epochal issues.
 Domestically, he has the mandate to inaugurate a New Deal, by re-regulating the economy, getting the state to intervene to meet people’s needs through massive health care and social security programmes, and launching large-scale public works.
 In the 1930s, Franklin D. Roosevelt energised American society and economy through his New Deal by launching public works, including 40,000 buildings, 8,000 parks, 72,000 schools and 80,000 bridges.

 These dramatically reduced poverty, put purchasing power into the hands of people, promoted equity, built up the infrastructure, and generated a big economic stimulus.
 The entire cost of these programmes (in today’s dollars) was about $500 billion.
 This is only a fraction of the $2 trillion-plus that the U.S. is spending on merely stabilising the banking system temporarily.